mobilehugh/EXP_Game_Tools/README.md

 ## Requires
 python interpreter

-pip install fpdf2 (for viewing printable and browder readable persona record)
+pip install fpdf2 (for viewing printable and browser readable persona record)

 Authorization to create files and folders (to store, search and update persona records)